gregwhitaker/artifactory-publish-example/README.md

     * artifactoryUsername - Username of Artifactory deployer
     * artifactoryPassword - Password of Artifactory deployer

-2. Run the following command to deploy the artifacts to Artifactory:
+2. Run the following command to deploy the artifacts to Artifactory using the `com.jfrog.artifactory` plugin:

         ./gradlew clean build artifactoryPublish